Omar Mascarell

-Omar Mascarell González (born 2 February 1993) is a Spanish professional footballer who plays for Elche CF as a defensive midfielder.
+Omar Mascarell González (born 2 February 1993) is a professional footballer who plays as a defensive midfielder for La Liga club Mallorca.

+Developed at Real Madrid, where he made one first-team appearance, he also played in La Liga for Sporting de Gijón, Elche and Mallorca.
+He also totalled 98 Bundesliga games for Eintracht Frankfurt and Schalke 04, and won the DFB-Pokal with the former in 2018.

+Born in Spain, Mascarell plays for the Equatorial Guinea national team, having made his debut in 2024.

 Club career

 Real Madrid

-Born in Santa Cruz de Tenerife, Canary Islands, Mascarell joined Real Madrid's youth system at the age of 17, arriving from local CD Laguna de Tenerife.
-On 21 August 2011 he made his debut as a senior, playing with Real Madrid Castilla against Sporting de Gijón B in the Segunda División B. He contributed 24 games during the season (11 starts) as the B's returned to the Segunda División after an absence of five years, scoring twice in the process.
+Born in Santa Cruz de Tenerife, Canary Islands, Mascarell joined Real Madrid's youth system at the age of 17, arriving from local club Laguna.
+On 21 August 2011 he made his debut as a senior, playing with Real Madrid Castilla against Sporting de Gijón B in the Segunda División B. He contributed 24 games during the season (11 starts) as the B's returned to Segunda División after an absence of five years, scoring twice in the process.

 Mascarell started the 2012–13 campaign with the C team also in the third division, but was promoted back to the reserves after only a couple of weeks.
 He played his first professional match on 28 October 2012, coming on as a substitute for Pedro Mosquera for the last 17 minutes of a 2–4 home loss to Sporting de Gijón.

-Mascarell made his La Liga debut with the Merengues on 1 June 2013, replacing Mesut Özil late into a 4–2 home win against CA Osasuna in what was the last matchday.
+Mascarell made his La Liga debut with the Merengues on 1 June 2013, replacing Mesut Özil late into a 4–2 home win against Osasuna in what was the last matchday.
 On 6 August of the following year, he joined English Championship club Derby County on a season-long loan.
 He made his debut for the latter five days later, substituting Will Hughes in the 53rd minute of a 1–0 victory over Rotherham United at Pride Park Stadium.

-On 3 August 2015, Mascarell moved to Sporting de Gijón on loan for the season.
+On 3 August 2015, Mascarell moved to Sporting Gijón on loan for the season.
 He played 28 matches in all competitions, starting 20 in the league and helping the Asturians finally retain their top-flight status.

 Eintracht Frankfurt

 On 6 July 2016, Mascarell signed with Eintracht Frankfurt on a three-year contract.
-His maiden appearance in the Bundesliga took place on 27 August, when he played the full 90 minutes in a 1–0 home defeat of FC Schalke 04.
+His maiden appearance in the Bundesliga took place on 27 August, when he played the full 90 minutes in a 1–0 home defeat of Schalke 04.

 Mascarell spent the better part of the 2017–18 season on the sidelines, due to an achilles tendon injury.
-He did play the entire final of the DFB-Pokal on 19 May 2018, helping to a 3–1 win over league champions FC Bayern Munich.
+On 5 May he scored his first goal league goal in a 3–0 win over relegation-threatened Hamburger SV at the Waldstadion.
+He played the entire final of the DFB-Pokal two weeks later, helping to a 3–1 victory against league champions Bayern Munich; he had opened his account for the club in the quarter-finals by concluding a 3–0 win at home to Mainz 05.